srobo/team-emails/SR2023/2022-12-01-competition-date-announcement.md

 Our schedule for the day is also yet to be confirmed, though we normally run 9am to 6pm on both Saturday and Sunday.

-We will put more details on [the event page](https://studentrobotics.org/events/sr2023/competition/) as they become available.
+We will keep you posted and put more details on [the event page](https://studentrobotics.org/events/sr2023/competition/) as they become available.